airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/subscriptions.md

 # 📖 Subscriptions

-To manage your ChatbotWorld subscription effectively, you can access the subscription panel from the side panel.
+To manage your EleAPI subscription effectively, you can access the subscription panel from the side panel.
 This panel offers various tabs to help you navigate and control your subscription details:

 ### **Accessing the Subscription Panel**

-1. Navigate to the ChatbotWorld application and locate the side panel.
+1. Navigate to the EleAPI application and locate the side panel.
 2. Click on the "Subscription" option to open the subscription panel.

 ### **Subscription Panel Tabs**